sguox002/leetcode/leetcode-all.md

 <<-767. reorganize string ***->>

 ### trivials
+<<-1491	Average Salary Excluding the Minimum and Maximum Salary    		68.9%	Easy	->>

+<<-1502	Can Make Arithmetic Progression From Sequence    		71.2%	Easy	->>

 <<-1518	Water Bottles    		61.3%	Easy
 numExchange of empty bottles for one bottle of water. keep track of empty bottles and drink bottles.